 CRISPR Therapeutics was founded by Rodger Novak, Emmanuelle Charpentier and Shaun Foy in November 2013 with initial funding from Versant Ventures and the mission of developing gene-editing based therapeutics for serious diseases.
-The company was established in Basel, Switzerland and subsequently opened R&D operations in Cambridge, Massachusetts.
+The company was established in Switzerland and subsequently opened R&D operations in Cambridge, Massachusetts.
 After formation of the company, the founding team was expanded to include leading scientists with diverse expertise as scientific advisors.
 Our team is comprised of experts in fields such as CRISPR/Cas9 and other systems for gene editing, stem cell biology, advanced drug delivery technologies, RNA interference and gene silencing.

 Dr. Rodger Novak co-founded CRISPR Therapeutics together with Emmanuelle Charpentier and Shaun Foy.
 He is an experienced pharmaceutical and biotechnology executive and former University Professor at the Vienna Biocenter in Austria.
 He brings a combination of scientific experience, gained through his academic career, and a proven track record of successfully translating technologies into pharmaceutical products.